jsummers/oldunzip/readme-unimplode6a.txt

 For more information, refer to the comments in unimplode6a.h, and the technical notes below.

-=== Other files in this project ===

-ozdemo.c is a sample program that uses the library, and implements a minimal ZIP parser.
-It will extract up to 25 Implode-compressed member files from a ZIP file, naming the output files "demo.???.out".

 === Where to get ZIP files that use Implode compression ===

 Implode was used by most ZIP files created in 1992 or earlier.
 I don't know of